adaa-polsl/survival-action-rules/README.md

 3. Then open the *Gradle Tasks* view and double-click on the `build` view.
 After this, the application should be built.
 4. You can start the application with the proper arguments.
 The main class of the application is `pl.polsl.survival.actionrules.ExperimentExecutor`.
 The argument is a path to an XML file, which contains the configuration of the experiment.

+The same results can be achieved using IntelliJ IDEA 2019.1.4.
+1. Import the `survival-action-rules` project as Gradle project.
+2. Build the application by selecting Build -> Build Project.
+3. Specify the path to the configuration file `./datasets/example-config.xml` by selecting Run -> Edit Configurations and filling in the Program arguments field.
+4. Start the application by selecting Run -> Run... -> ExperimentExecutor.

 ### Input data

 Input data, on the basis of which the action rules are generated, are given to the program in ARFF format.